thomaskuestner/GadgetronControl/readme.md

 A user interface for interacting with the <a href="https://github.com/gadgetron/gadgetron">Gadgetron Framework</a>.
 We hope it assissts you in your daily work and you are welcome to further enhance the system.

-It is implemented with Node.js on the server-side and a Backbone on the client-side.
+It is implemented with Node.js on the server-side and a backbone on the client-side.
+There are two operation modes available:
+- local: start a local GUI (wrapper around remote option)
+- remote: run a server and connect to the server via webbrowser

 # Quick start
 Assuming you are running it inside the gadgetron docker image or having gadgetron set up properly.
 ```bash